Walkie-Talkies 101: Your Ultimate Guide to Two-Way Radios (Updated)

 • Tips for buying

-Differences between walkie talkies and smartphones
+Differences between walkie talkies and smartphones?

-Actually walkie-talkies have longer history than smartphones.
+Actually walkie talkies have longer history than smartphones.
 They were firstly developed in the 1930s and quickly became an essential tool for military communication during World War II.
 In the broader history of radio communication, methods like Morse code were also widely used for sending encoded messages.

-Walkie talkis, on the other hand, don't always rely on cell signals(PoC radio excluded).
+A big difference between smartphone and walkie talkie is whether a network is needed.
+Smartphones go to the nearest base station, then through a telephone exchange, and finally connects to the person you're calling.
+Walkie talkis don't always rely on cell signals(PoC radio excluded).
 You just press the PTT (push-to-talk) button and talk instantly.
 No dialing, no waiting, no network needed.
-And since walkie-talkies don't rely on call charges or data plans, they're free to use, making them perfect for constant communication.”
+And since walkie talkies don't rely on call charges or traffic package, they're free to use, making them perfect for one-to-one and one-to-all calls.

-Feature Walkie-Talkie Two-Way Radio
+Feature Walkie Talkies Two-Way Radio

 Lisence Typically License-Free Typically require Licensing